survivejs/react-book/manuscript/02_developing_with_webpack.md

 ...
 ```

 Execute `npm start` and surf to **localhost:8080**.
 Try modifying *app/component.js*.
 It should refresh the browser.

-You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/** instead of root.
-You can see all the files the development server is serving there.
+Note that this is hard refresh in case you modify JavaScript code.
+CSS modifications work in a neater manner and can be applied without a refresh.
+In the next chapter we discuss how to achieve something similar with React.
+This will provide us a little better development experience.

 If you using Windows and it doesn't refresh, see the following section for an alternative setup.

 W> *webpack-dev-server* can be very particular about paths.
 If the given `include` paths don't match the system casing exactly, this can cause it to fail to work.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses this in more detail.

+T> You should be able to access the application alternatively through **localhost:8080/webpack-dev-server/** instead of root.
+You can see all the files the development server is serving there.

 T> If you want to default to some other port than *8080*, you can use a declaration like `port: process.env.PORT || 3000`.